bastoica/wasabi/wasabi-testing/README.md

 ## Minimal Example or Kick-the-Tires: Reproducing HDFS-17590 (1.5h, 15min human effort)

-With the prerequisits installed (see previous section), users can now run individual commands, one-by-one, to reproduce [HDFS-17590](https://issues.apache.org/jira/browse/HDFS-17590) -- a previously unknown retry bug uncovered by WASABI.
+With the prerequisits installed, users can now run a series of `bash` commands that would lead to reproducing [HDFS-17590](https://issues.apache.org/jira/browse/HDFS-17590)&mdash;a previously unknown retry bug uncovered by WASABI.
 Note that HDFS is a module of Hadoop, so while the bug manifests in HDFS we will first need to clone and build Hadoop from source.

-1. Make sure the prerequisites are successfully installed (see "Getting Started" above)
+1. Ensure the prerequisites are successfully installed (see "Getting Started" above)

 2. Build and install WASABI by running the following commands:
 ```bash